Company finance director nearly loses over US$499,000 to scammers using deepfake to impersonate CEO

 The victim - an employee of a multinational corporation - was contacted via WhatsApp on Mar 24 by a scammer impersonating the company’s chief financial officer.

-He was told to participate in a video conference regarding the supposed restructuring of the firm’s regional business, as well as to link up with an executive partner of a law firm.
+He was told to participate in a video conference regarding the supposed restructuring of the firm’s regional business - that was to take place two days later - as well as to link up with an executive partner of a law firm.

 He then received a call from the purported lawyer who "told him the importance of the project and the need for confidentiality".